 HCG is administered by Agency for Integrated Care (AIC) – For more information and application, click here.

-The grant is a $200 annual subsidy that lets caregivers attend approved courses to better care for their loved ones.
+The grant is a $200 annual subsidy for approved courses that caregivers wish to attend to better care for their loved ones.
 However, the subsidy is tied to the care recipient, i.e. if multiple caregivers of the same care recipient wish to attend the training, the subsidy will need to be shared among the caregivers.

 Assistive Technology and IT